jgscott/ECO394D/slides/01_intro_probability/01_intro_probability.md

 ***

-Independence is often something we _choose to assume_ for the purpose of making calculations easier.
+Independence (or conditional independence) is often something we _choose to assume_ for the purpose of making calculations easier.
 For example:
 - Joe DiMaggio got a hit in about 80% of the baseball games he played in.
 - Suppose that successive games are independent: if JD gets a hit today, it doesn't change the probability he's going to get a hit tomorrow.
 - Then P(hit in game 1, hit in game 2) = $0.8 \cdot 0.8 = 0.64$.